InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

-In this work, we proposed a deep learning model capable of identifiing Parkinson's disease progression and the prognostic prediction of depression utilizing multimodal time series data.
+In this work, we proposed a deep learning model capable of identifying Parkinson's disease progression and the prognostic prediction of depression utilizing multimodal time series data.
 -------------
 This repository contains the code and analysis findings used for depression prediction and Parkinson's disease progression detection with multitask deep learning.